AndreProenza/Medical-Test-Records/README.md

 ---

-### Network Overview
+## Network Overview

 ![Medical Test Records (3)](https://user-images.githubusercontent.com/78174997/154372192-a75d32e6-d44c-4708-9c72-c8df2cf39d80.jpg)

-As you can see, 6 virtual machines running Ubuntu Server and the router running Seed Ubuntu are deployed.
+As you can see, 7 virtual machines running Ubuntu Server were deployed.

 - 1 for the router that will simulate the internet;
 - 1 for Hospital Server, which will receive the clinical records from Partner Lab Backend;